 Yet stormwater run-off from urban and industrial land use and wastewater treatment plant releases contribute up to seven per cent of the dissolved inorganic nitrogen entering the Reef, and close to two per cent of the sediment that flows to the Reef.

 These activities can also impact the health of local waterways and the community benefits they provide.

 Who manages urban run-off?

 Urban run-off is a shared responsibility between state and local governments, the development and construction industry and water service providers.
 Support is also provided by peak bodies such as the Local Government Association of Queensland (LGAQ), water industry bodies and natural resource management organisations.

-Local government is responsible for managing wastewater treatment and stormwater measures in line with Queensland Government legislation.
+Local government is responsible for managing wastewater treatment, as well as erosion control and stormwater management measures in line with Queensland Government legislation.